heyx3/GPUNoiseForUnity/README.md

 * There are some bugs with drawing textures in RuntimeGraph's custom Inspector code; sometimes the textures aren't visible.
 As far as I can tell, this is Unity's problem.

-* It seems impossible to use one of Unity's built-in textures as a "default" value for a Texture2D parameter because I can't serialize its asset path (they all have the same path, "Resources/unity_buitin_extra").
-Currently I have a check that logs a warning if you try to do that.
+* It seems impossible to use one of Unity's built-in textures as a "default" value for a Texture2D parameter because I can't serialize its asset path (they all have the same file path, "Resources/unity_buitin_extra").
+Currently I log a warning if you try to use one of them.

 # License